walshbr/introduction-to-text-analysis/cyborg_readers/voyant_part_one.md

 update with some more analysis and language.

 So the main points are:
-give it three more instances of analysis for sweeney stopwords, patterns, noise in visualizations
+give it three more instances of analysis for sweeney (the concordance is only half fleshed out right now). stopwords (say more), patterns (say more about this), noise in visualizations (say more)